All technology is created by God.

 All technology that facilitates communication with e-mails, texts, Facebook, Twitter, and other Social Networks are true, created by God to bring us, as Christians, together and for us to assault the god of the air.
 However, I want to sound the trumpet about

 something that I am seeing more and more.

-texting, Facebook and the Twitter thing, we are becoming a very impersonal
+texting, Facebook, and Twitter thing, we are becoming a very impersonal

 generation.
 We see people walking around like robots looking at their phones

-hold a face to face conversation.
-This, however, it is not my concern.
+hold a face-to-face conversation.
+This, however, is not my concern.
 My

 concern is that many pastors are using these kinds of technology as a substitute

 for true discipleship.
 They actually think that through blogs, Facebook,